A Security Framework for General Blockchain Layer 2 Protocols: Case Studies in L2 Protocols

 \subsubsection{The Real Brick Protocol $\mathcal{P}^{\text{Brick}}$}

-The Brick channel~\cite{avarikioti2021b} is the first two-party payment channel designed to operate under an asynchronous communication assumption.
-The protocol involves two types of participants:

-\begin{itemize} \item \textbf{Clients (Operators):} Two parties conduct transactions with each other through the payment channel.
-They serve as both the clients and operators of the protocol.
-In the analysis of Brick, we use these two designations interchangeably.
-And at least one of them is assumed to be honest. \item \textbf{Third-party wardens:} A group of third-party participants who verify and store state updates from the clients and assist in settling the channel state on the L1 ledger unilaterally if needed.
-Brick assumes more than $\frac{2}{3}$ wardens are honest. \end{itemize}
+The Brick channel~\cite{avarikioti2021b} is a two-party payment channel designed for \emph{asynchronous} off-chain networks.
+Two parties transact through the channel and serve as both \emph{clients} and \emph{operators} (used interchangeably), with at least one assumed honest.
+A set of third-party \emph{wardens} verifies and stores state updates and assists in unilateral settlement on L1, with more than $2/3$ assumed honest.
+The protocol operates as follows: